By Team Members & Pelvic Floor Physiotherapists – Talia Diamond & Munira Hudani

 Tearing can occur during the birthing process, leading to scar tissue build up, and potential tightening of the pelvic floor muscles.

 A pelvic physiotherapist can assess the reason for painful intercourse and help to reduce the tone in the pelvic floor muscles by releasing scar tissue to help you get back to enjoying intimacy to its fullest!
+Book your appointment with one of our pelvic floor physiotherapists if you are having this problem.

 Leakage should never happen!
 Is leakage common?
 Yes!
 Normal?
 No!